DrMattG/SDGsR/joss_example.md

 # Functionality

 SDGsR is an R package developed to interact with and leverage the UN Sustainable Development Goals API (UNSDGAPIV5) by providing the ability to:
-- extract SDG indicator data for specific countries
-- extract information on each SDG goal and its targets
+- extract textual information on each SDG, including targets and indicators
-- explore the SDG Goals, Targets, and indicators as a dataframe
-- retrieve country codes
+- identify country codes
-- access the SDG color palette
+- utilize the SDG color palette with ggplot
+- pull most recent/historical indicator data for specific countries

 The package is inspired by an article discussing extracting API data in R (Kim, 2019).
 SDGsR is available on GitHub at https://github.com/DrMattG/SDGsR.

 # Usage
-- SDG Goals and Indicators
-- Country Code
-- Color palette

-To begin using this package, use the following installation code:
+To begin using this package, a user can use the following installation code:

 ```
 devtools::install_github("DrMattG/SDGsR", dependencies = TRUE)